BeauJoh/thesis/source/09-chapter-1-introduction.md

 The Open Compute Language (OpenCL) [@stone2010opencl] allows programs to be written once and run anywhere on a range of accelerators.
 A majority of accelerator vendors ship products with an OpenCL supported runtime, many of which will be components on the next-generation of supercomputing nodes.
 Programs in the OpenCL setting are structured into two parts, the host and the accelerator/device side.
-The developer is responsible for allocating and transferring memory between the host and device.
+The developer is responsible for allocating and transferring memory between the host and the device.
 This requires programs to be structured with computationally intensive regions of code -- known as kernels -- to be identified and written in the OpenCL C kernel language.
 Kernels are viewed as indivisible functions, and as such, the nature of these kernels is fixed for all executions.
 Specifically, a kernel does not suffer from the phase-transitions that are common when looking at larger scientific codes.